 A halal mortgage?

 We get this question a lot.
-In all honesty, a product that’s called ‘mortgage’ will not likely be halal or shariah-compliant.
-The word ‘mortgage’ is made up of two Latin words and translates directly to ‘death pledge’ – not that appealing, right?
-This is why we offer a mortgage alternative, Pfida’s Home Provision Scheme.
+In all honesty, a product called a ‘mortgage’ is unlikely to be halal or Shariah-compliant.
+The word ‘mortgage’ originates from two Latin words meaning ‘death pledge’ – not very appealing, right?
+That’s why we offer a clear alternative: Pfida’s home buying product, OwnTogether.

 Partners, in it together.

-The Pfida Home Provision Scheme is set up as a co-ownership agreement, making us partners.
-Since we’re in it together, we champion flexibility and true risk sharing in our partnership.
+OwnTogether operates as a partnership agreement, making us partners.
+Since we’re in it together, we prioritise flexibility and genuine risk sharing.

 How is it halal and

-Our products are fully shariah compliant and have been reviewed by Sheikh Haitham Al-Haddad and the Islamic Council of Europe.
-We believe in being ethical and acting with integrity in everything we do, with the ultimate goal of doing business to benefit everybody mutually.
+Our products are fully Shariah-compliant and have been reviewed by Sheikh Haitham Al-Haddad and the Islamic Council of Europe.
+Integrity and ethical practice underpin everything we do, aiming for mutual benefit for everyone involved.

 Debt-free